Skip to content

 --doclib-dest docker/doclib/production

-If your files are not in Liferay Cloud, move them manually and mount them yourself:
+If your files are not in LCP, move them manually and mount them yourself:

 bash